-- Adopted and published a Conflict Minerals Policy, stating our goal to achieve a conflict-free supply chain, on the "About Us" tab of www.amkor.com. - Assembled an internal team to implement our Conflict Minerals Policy, which included members from the Procurement, Legal, Internal Audit and Quality Assurance teams. - Established processes and procedures to meet the requirements of our Conflict Minerals Policy. - Required our direct suppliers to undertake due diligence to achieve a conflict-free supply chain. - Instituted a records retention practice for records related to the sourcing of Conflict Minerals. - Maintained our existing grievance system where stakeholders can raise a question or make a report on ethical or legal issues, including issues relating to Conflict Minerals. - Obtained an independent assessment of the current state of our Conflict Minerals Management System for alignment with the OECD Framework.
+- Adopted and published a Conflict Minerals Policy, stating our goal to achieve a conflict-free supply chain, on the "About Us" tab of www.amkor.com. - Assembled an internal team to implement our Conflict Minerals Policy, which included members from the Procurement, Legal, Internal Audit and Quality Assurance teams, and reported on program activities to Executive Management. - Established and updated processes and procedures to meet the requirements of our Conflict Minerals Policy. - Required our direct suppliers to undertake due diligence to achieve a conflict-free supply chain. - Instituted a records retention practice for records related to the sourcing of Conflict Minerals. - Maintained our existing grievance system where stakeholders can raise a question or make a report on ethical or legal issues, including issues relating to Conflict Minerals. - Obtained an independent assessment of the current state of our Conflict Minerals Management System for alignment with the OECD Framework.